Atrial Fibrillation Ablation

 find the abnormal sites.

 The provider will place the catheter at the site where the abnormal cells are.
-They'll
+They

-then scar the abnormal area by freezing or burning it.
-This might cause slight discomfort
+will then scar the abnormal area by freezing or burning it.
+This might cause slight

-You'll likely get blood-thinning medicine through an IV to help prevent clots from
+You will get blood-thinning medicine through an IV line to help prevent clots from

 forming on the catheters while they're inside your heart.
 This helps lower the risk

-Once the ablation is completed, the team will remove the tubes.
-They'll close your
+Once the ablation is completed, the team will remove the catheters.
+They'll close

-The team will close and bandage the site where the provider inserted the tubes.
+The team will close and bandage the site where the provider inserted the catheters.

 What happens after ablation?

-Talk with your provider about what to expect after your ablation.
-In the hospital
+Talk with your healthcare provider about what to expect after your ablation.
+In the

 You'll spend several hours in a recovery room.